jdsumsion/git-ged/README.md

 As a library, git-ged lets you write programs that communicate genealogical data in the git-ged repository layout.

-As a repository implementation, git-ged also defines a repository specification that, if adhered to by alternate implementations will render all implementations to share repositories with each other.
+As a repository implementation, git-ged also defines a [repository specification][LAYOUT] that, if adhered to by alternate implementations will allow all implementations to share repositories with each other.

-The genealogical data format for persons and relationships is yet to be decided.
-The first cut will be one that is largely one-to-one compatible with GEDCOM 5.5.
-I fully expect to change the format before this solidifies, and I'll use whatever is the commonly-accepted format.
+Options for data format that I can see:
+* [FOLG Gedcom][FOLG]
+* [GEDCOMX][]

+The initial goal is to be able to easily ingest GEDCOMs from the wild.

+Support for versioned media importing is not included in the first pass, although with projects like [git-annex][] a sharable media repository is potentially possible.

 NOTE: Although I started git-ged and have worked on it while being employed by FamilySearch, this project is not endorsed and is not supported in any